 - Friends of the Museum membership number and expiration date (required only if you are a Friends of the Museum member).

-*Note – If your membership expires prior to the end of Summer Camps, we require that you renew your membership.
+*Note – If your membership expires prior to August 2, 2019, we require that you renew your membership.
 Membership can be renewed on Friends of the Museum’s website.

 - Registration must be completed by a legal guardian.
 A guardian may reference the membership number of the grandparent’s Family level (or higher) membership.

 - 2019 Summer Camps camp title and date of camp.